ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/typescript-generics/index.md

 ---
 title: "Typescript Generics"
+frameworks: ["javascript","angular","react"]
 ---

 As of v28 AG Grid now supports Typescript Generics for row data and cell values.
 This leads to greatly improved developer experience via code completion and compile time validation of row data properties.

-## Row Data
+## Row Data: \<TData\>

-### Configure via GridOptions

-To provide a row data interface to the grid set this as the generic `TData` parameter on the `GridOptions<TData>` interface.
-The generic row data interface will then be used throughout the grid options whenever row data is accessible.
-This includes properties, callbacks, events and even the gridApi.
+Provide a Typescript interface for row data to the grid to enable auto-completion and type-checking whenever properties are accessed from a row `data` variable.
+There are multiple ways to configure the generic interface: via the `GridOptions<TData>` interface, via other individual interfaces and finally via framework components.

+In the examples below we will use the `ICar` interface for our row data.

 ```ts
 // Row Data interface